SujalPatil21/Java-Projects/Odd_To_N_Numbers/README.md

 # Odd Number Finder

-The simple Java program that prints all **odd numbers** within a given range.
+A simple Java program that prints all **odd numbers** within a given range.

 ---